-- Unpack the distribution, creating a directory containing jar files and scripts. - To run GATE Developer: on Windows, start a Command Prompt window, change to the directory where you unpacked the GATE distribution and run 'bin/ant.bat run'; on UNIX run 'bin/ant run'. - To embed GATE as a library (GATE Embedded), put gate.jar and all the libraries in the lib directory in your CLASSPATH and tell Java that guk.jar is an extension (-Djava.ext.dirs=path-to-guk.jar).
+- Unpack the distribution, creating a directory containing jar files and scripts. - To run GATE Developer: on Windows, start a Command Prompt window, change to the directory where you unpacked the GATE distribution and run 'bin/ant.bat run'; on UNIX or mac open a terminal window and run 'bin/ant run'. - To embed GATE as a library (GATE Embedded), put gate.jar and all the libraries in the lib directory in your CLASSPATH and tell Java that guk.jar is an extension (-Djava.ext.dirs=path-to-guk.jar).